 For safety and security reasons students and parents are NOT allowed to re-enter the school building after 3:20 p.m. to retrieve forgotten textbooks or personal items from classrooms.
 Each classroom will be locked at 3:20 p.m. daily.
 This also includes those students and/or parents who participate in the after-school program.
 After 3:20 p.m. no after-school student or parent will be allowed to re-enter a classroom.

 Exceptions: After-school students who are working on a project with a supervising teacher are allowed classroom access after 3:20 p.m.
+Additional exceptions may be made provided a teacher or administrator accompanies the student.

 PARENT/TEACHER CONFERENCES